-The holiday season is upon us!
-As family and friends gather to celebrate wonderful traditions over the next month, we would like to share with you a peek into holiday time on the dairy farm.
+The holiday season is upon us.
+As family and friends gather to celebrate wonderful traditions over the next month, we would like to share with you a peek into holiday time on our New England dairy farms.

 Watch our segment on CT Style and read our blog post below!